 Strong public schools are essential for a strong community.
 Examples of collaborations between the New Haven Public Schools and Yale:

-- Over 1,500 New Haven students participate in the free Yale Pathways to Science program and take part in events and programs on Yale’s campus, gaining behind-the-scenes access to science laboratories and exploring first-hand the new frontiers in scientific research.
+- Thousands of New Haven students participate in the free Yale Pathways to Science program and take part in events and programs on Yale’s campus, gaining behind-the-scenes access to science laboratories and exploring first-hand the new frontiers in scientific research.

 - Yale’s Pathways to the Arts and Humanities program provides a wide variety of unified arts and humanities programs for New Haven Public School students offered by the University.

-- Our Music in the Schools program places School of Music teaching artists in more than two dozen public schools throughout New Haven, where they complement the work of teachers and teach music according to the needs of the school to which they are assigned.
+- Our Music in the Schools program places School of Music teaching artists in public schools throughout New Haven, where they complement the work of teachers and teach music according to the needs of the school to which they are assigned.

 - New Haven students can earn college credits by participating in programs at Yale that provide free summer classes (along with room and board) as well as tuition-free classes during the academic year.